conventic/soliditea/README.md

 workflows, offering insights into potential vulnerabilities and suggesting
 code improvements.

+🚀👩‍💻 This software was initially created as a contribution to the tea x pkgx hackathon 🚀👩‍💻

 ## Features

 - AI-driven review and vulnerability check of smart contract code.